sofielloyd/VisualAnalytics_2022/README.md

 ## Usage
 Every folder in this repository is structred with the following sub-folders; ```input```, ```output```, ```src```, ```utils```, and a ```README.md``` which gives a further description of the assignment and the current folder.

 - The ```input``` folders are empty and this is where you should upload your own data, if you want to reproduce the code.
-The input data that I have used for the given code is described in the specific assignmentfolder.
+The input data that I have used for the given code is described in the ```README.md```.

 - The ```output``` folders contains my results and it is this folder that you should save you own results when replicating the code.